 You will be based out of our Reno Field Office on 4- or 8-day “tour” schedules.
 Camping locations are provided during the workweek.
 We will not provide housing nor sign leases, but we can assist with identifying housing options.

 *Please note,our program transitions to being based out of our Southern Nevada Las Vegas office from December to February for the Fall/Winter field season.

 This is an AmeriCorps position; candidates will receive a living stipend dependent on their length of service.
 The living stipend is a fixed amount, not an hourly wage or a salary.
 The stipend is paid to members in bi-weekly installments throughout their term of service.
 Upon completion of AmeriCorps service members shall receive an additional education award also dependent on the length of service that can be used for paying off student loans or paying tuition for a Title IV accredited college.

-For every day you work in the field with us you will receive $7.25.
+$7.25/day spent in the field.
 This is in addition to your Living Allowance and on average is $58.00 biweekly.
 Crews typically combine per diem funds and shop/prepare meals as a team.

 Optional Training & Education we will provide include: